Macroscopic loops in the loop O(n) model via the XOR trick

-where the limit may be taken along a converging subsequence.
-Since the events are decreasing in $R$, the limit of the probability is equal to the probability of the infinite intersection --- namely, the probability that $B_{2r+2}(o)$ intersects an infinite open path.
-By Theorem \ref{thm:Ron} and our choice of~$p_0$, no such path exists, and hence the double limit in~\eqref{eq:TwoConditions} is zero, as desired.
-Under the assumption of uniformly integrable degrees, the second stipulation of \eqref{eq:TwoConditions} follows from Corollary \ref{cor:boundary} (since~$\{\Lambda_k(\zero)\}$ is F{\o}lner, so is~$\{G_{\Lambda_k(\zero)}(\omega)\}$).
+Since the event on the right-hand side is decreasing in $R$, the limit of the probability is equal to the probability of the infinite intersection --- namely, the probability that $B_{2r+2}(o)$ intersects an infinite open path.
+By Theorem~\ref{thm:Ron} from~\cite{Pel19}, we may choose~$p_0>0$ sufficiently small, so that this probability is zero, whence